prashn64/omnipost/README.md

 The goal of this project is to create an open source, extensible multi-media post box that can be dropped in to any website.

+### Blueprint

+#### The Edit Box

+The edit box is the first thing you see when you load the omnipost plugin.
+It is a magical auto expanding text area that the whole omnipost plugin is built around.

+#### Attachment Panels (planned)

+The attachment pannels allow you to show closable panels containing special edit controls when the user clicks on the small icon in the corner of the edit box.
+The icon, panel view, and functionallity are all customizable by the user.
+Some default attachment panels are also planned, such as an image panel and a link panel.

+#### Edit box parser (planned)

+The edit box parser allows the user to assign callback functions to regular expressions.
+This is handy for doing things like '@' reply detection.

 ### Contributing

 1. [Fork](https://github.com/Socrenchus/omnipost/fork_select) on github.